promregator/promregator/README.md

 The term "Promregator" is an artifical composite of the two terms "Prometheus" and "aggregator".

-Prometheus is referring to the [Prometheus project](https://prometheus.io/), which is toolset intended for retrieving telemetry data of running applications.
+Prometheus is referring to the [Prometheus project](https://prometheus.io/), which is a toolset intended for retrieving telemetry data of running applications.
 It supports monitoring these metrics and triggering alerts based on thresholds.

 Aggregator is referring to the aggregator concept, which you encounter several times in the Platform-as-a-Service offering of Cloud Foundry.
 The most prominent case of an aggregator in Cloud Foundry most likely is the [Loggregator](https://docs.cloudfoundry.org/loggregator/architecture.html).

-The Promregator project intends to provide an aggregator-like tool for the Cloud Foundry environment, which allows fetching the Prometheus metrics of a set of *Cloud Foundry app instances*.
+The Promregator project intends to provide an aggregator-like tool for the Cloud Foundry environment, which allows fetching Prometheus metrics of a set of *Cloud Foundry app instances*.
 Note that it is not the intention to facilitate scraping of metrics *on platform level* (e.g. for monitoring services, which are exposed via BOSH containers on the Cloud Foundry platform), but support monitoring of metrics *on application level* (if you are looking for platform monitoring, you might find https://github.com/pivotal-cf/prometheus-on-PCF and https://github.com/bosh-prometheus/prometheus-boshrelease interesting).

 ## Quickstart